mims-harvard/TDC/README.md

 ## Features

-- *From bench to bedside*: TDC covers a wide range of learning tasks, including target discovery, activity screening, efficacy, safety, and manufacturing across biomedical products, including small molecules, antibodies, and vaccines.
+- *Diverse areas of therapeutics development*: TDC covers a wide range of learning tasks, including target discovery, activity screening, efficacy, safety, and manufacturing across biomedical products, including small molecules, antibodies, and vaccines.
-- *User-friendly and ready-to-use*: TDC is minimally dependent on external packages.
+- *Ready-to-use datasets*: TDC is minimally dependent on external packages.
 Any TDC dataset can be retrieved using only 3 lines of code.
 - *Data functions*: TDC provides extensive data functions, including data evaluators, meaningful data splits, data processors, and molecule generation oracles.
 - *Leaderboards*: TDC provides benchmarks for fair model comparison and a systematic model development and evaluation.
 - *Open-source initiative*: TDC is an open-source initiative.
 If you want to get involved, let us know.